OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/powerpoint-api-requirement-sets.md

 ## Office Common API requirement sets

-Most of the PowerPoint Add-in functionality comes from the Common API set.
+Most of the PowerPoint add-in functionality comes from the Common API set.
 For information about Common API requirement sets, see [Office Common API requirement sets](office-add-in-requirement-sets.md).

 ## See also